Sahana-Sivaraj/azure-template-doc/docs/kickstarters/azure-three-tier/overview_1.md

 # IaC Template for Building a Three-Tier App on Azure

-This is a kickstarter IaC tempalte for Azure that can be used as a starting point for you Azure Three Tier application.
-The tempalte contians a simple Todo application.

-The todo application contains five basic features and we have designed this application keeping following quality attributes in mind.
+A kickstarter IaC template for Azure following the Three-Tier architecture design to jumpstart your app creation.

+This repository contains a sample Todo application containing five basic features that demonstrate the use and integration of different Azure services.

+The following quality-attributes were considered:

-* High-scalability - Scales into millions of requests per minute
+* High-scalability - Can handle up to 1 million requests per minute
-* Availability - Resiliency to even regional data center outages
+* Availability - Resiliency to regional data center outages
-* Security - Protected from common security threats for web apps.
-Like SQL injection, Cross-site-scripting attacks
+* Security - Protected from common web app security threats, such as SQL injection, Cross-site-scripting attacks (XSS)

-If your project has these requirements this would be a great fit.
-You can easily get rid of the existing code as it is there just to show how the template works.

-We have built this keeping the IaC components highly modular if you find any component that you think is not required for the application that you are developing.
-You can easily get rid of that.
-This is an open template and if you find anything to add/improve, please go ahead and don't forget to merge it back to this.
+The template is designed with modularity in mind, allowing flexibility to add/remove resources to cater to different requirements.

+This repository is open to changes.
+If you have any feedback, suggestions and/or improvements, feel free to create a PR with your changes!

 (Raqeeb, Kamal)